What is RotaTeq?

 Your child will receive RotaTeq in a clinic, hospital, or doctor's office.
 RotaTeq is given as an oral (by mouth) liquid.

 Your child's booster schedule may be different from these guidelines.
-Follow your doctor's instructions or the schedule recommended by your local health department.
+Follow the doctor's instructions or the schedule recommended by your local health department.

 What happens if I miss a dose?

-Contact your doctor if you miss a booster dose or if you get behind schedule.
-Your child may not be protected from rotavirus if the doses aren't given within 10 weeks of each other.
+Contact the doctor if your child misses a booster dose or if he or she gets behind schedule.
 Be sure your child receives all recommended doses of RotaTeq.

 What happens if I overdose?